-We would love your feedback on a proposal to make it safer and more accessible for people in your community to walk and ride a bike along Point Chevalier Road, Meola Road and part of Garnet Road as well as improve public transport connections.
+We wanted your feedback on a proposal to make it safer and more accessible for people in your community to walk and ride a bike along Point Chevalier Road, Meola Road and part of Garnet Road as well as improve public transport connections.

 Project zone: Central